 Both fertile and infertile patients can benefit from PGD technology.
 PGD is an excellent resource for those patients who:

-When is PGD performed?
 PGD must be done in conjunction with an IVF cycle.
 After fertilization in the laboratory, the resultant embryo is allowed to grow up to day 3.
 Specially trained embryologists then perform the biopsy and the cell is analyzed either by Fluorescent In Situ Hybridization (FISH) or Polymerase Chain Reaction (PCR).
 The embryos diagnosed as normal will then be transferred back to the uterus and/or cryopreserved on day 5 at the blastocyst stage of development.

-Donor Oocytes.
 Some women are unable to produce healthy eggs and achieve pregnancy.
 In many situations, the use of donor eggs is the only option to help infertile women experience the joys of parenthood.